 The snare drum announces the beginning of the percussion that includes a bass drum, snare drum, floor tom drum, medium and high tom drums, cymbals, and a tambourine (all created on a Roland Fantom G8 keyboard).
 At the same moment the lead guitar repeats part of the introduction with an added part that prepares the song for the verse section.
 The characteristic common with distortion of the "metal guitar" sound is that it loses a lot of the higher pitched notes of the chords so I doubled the part with a clean electric guitar sound with the equalizer preset of "strummed acoustic guitar" and adjusted the volume so that it is just barely heard.
 I think this gives the part some clarity in the mix to add some balance to the aggressiveness of the distortion fuzz.
 The church organ sound fills the empty spaces with a percussive staccato until the IV7 to V7 chords are played.
 At this point I hold the chords to accentuate them.
 The Fantom G8 mimics the characteristic of an actual organ by the way it makes a sustained chord rise in volume.
 To maintain a certain consistency in volume I marked my volume slider to guide the accuracy of my adjustments while allowing some swelling of the sound as I played, but also to limit it from blowing out the speakers.
 This took quite a few practices runs.

 Verse one begins after eight beats of only playing the E chord.
 I record in a spare bedroom in my prefabricated home (double wide trailer).
 The walls are thin so my Aston Stealth microphone picked up everything (voices from the other side of the house, the bathroom activity, the ticking of a nearby clock, my central air conditioner, my neighbor's dog barking, and my other neighbor's lawn mower.
 So to minimize all these sound competitors I gutted a mattress of it's springs and nailed the rest to one wall and the door.
 I built and suspended a dome of foam formed with a PVC ring with a round pillow filling the top and wrapped it with two layers of felt material that I purchased from a thrift store.
 I hung a battery powered light inside and I got up in it with my microphone, but even that only helped a little.
-Maybe I need to use a lower quality microphone, but I do not think that my voice is not of high quality so I was hoping that a better microphone would help.
-The microphone also revealed to me that I must have a nasal flap somewhere that vibrates more as I increase volume.
+Maybe I need to use a lower quality microphone, but I think that my voice is not of high quality so I was hoping that a better microphone would help.
+The microphone also revealed to me that I must have a nasal flap somewhere in my sinus cavity that vibrates more as I sing louder.
 I say this because I noticed what I thought was a distortion coming from my equipment.
 It took me hours of experimenting and adjusting to realize that the problem was in my nasal cavity.
 So I tried to sing softly enough to stay below that threshold.

 I added a third verse and rearranged some lyric lines from a previous version of my song.
 This increased the time length to a new total of nearly five minutes.
 I know that the average time length of a pop tune is between three and three and a half minutes, but I thought that another verse was needed to complete the message that the song is supposed to convey.